 MATERIALS AND METHODS

 The experimental material for the present investigation consisted of 28 ratoons of single cross F1s so produced by eight parents in kharif season in diallel fashion as suggested by Griffing (1956) without reciprocals i.e., (Method-2, Model II).
 Sufficient care was taken to avoid water logging and need based plant protection measures were taken up for proper raising of healthy ratoon of the F1 crosses raised in randomized complete block design (RCBD), with three replications; each entry was planted in 3 rows of 3 meters length at 20 cm × 15 cm spacing in summer season at Acharya N.G.
 Ranga Agricultural University-Regional Agricultural Research Station (RARS), Maruteru.
 Andhra Pradesh.
-The 28 F1s ratoons + 8 parents (viz., MTU-1001, BPT-3291, MCM-100, MTU-1140, MTU-1121 MTU-1064, MUT-1061 and MTU-1064) were harvested at the time of maturity.
+The 28 F1s ratoons + 8 parents (viz., MTU-1001, BPT-3291, MCM-100, MTU-1140, MTU-1121, MTU-1064, MUT-1061 and MTU-1064) were harvested at the time of maturity.

 Observations were recorded on ten randomly selected plants in each replication for 27 characters, consisting of 10 yield attributing characters viz., days to 50% flowering, days to maturity, plant height (cm), total number of tillers per plant, number of ear bearing tillers per plant, panicle length per plant (cm), number of grains per plant, test weight (gm), leaf area index at maximum tillering stage, grain yield per plant; However, in ratoon F1 crop, additionally another 3 traits contributing for ratoonability, were recorded viz., number of ratoon tillers as percentage of main crop tiller, number of vegetative buds after the harvest of main crop, number of ratoon ear bearing tillers as percentage of main crop ear bearing tillers, 6 physical traits such as hulling per cent, milling per cent, head rice recovery per cent, kernel length (mm), kernel breadth (mm), L/B ratio; and 8 cooking quality traits such as kernel length after cooking (mm), kernel breadth after cooking (mm), kernel elongation ratio, volume expansion ratio, water uptake value (ml), gel consistency, alkali digestion value (mm) and amylose content.
 Collected data were subjected to statistical analysis using diallel fashion as suggested by Griffing (1956) without reciprocals i.e., (Method-2, Model II).
-The success of any crop improvement programme relay upon the genetic variability available in the population.
+The success of any crop improvement programme rely upon the genetic variability available in the population.
 Selection of genotype or parents may not be desirable until unless the population deserves with wider range of genetic variability.
 The knowledge only on estimates of heritability is not sufficient for an effective selection, along with heritability, genetic advance if studied might be more useful for the breeder to employ the suitable breeding strategy.
 Hence keeping in view of these parameter the present investigation was done on genetic variability, heritability and genetic advance present in the available genetic material.

 Genetic variability together with the heritability estimates would give a better idea on the amount of genetic gain expected out of selection (Burton, 1952 and 1953).
 Further, the magnitude of heritable variability is the most important aspect, which has close relationship with response to selection.
 Heritability estimates along with genetic advance are more helpful in predicting the gain under selection than heritability estimates alone.
-However, it is not necessary that a character showing high heritability will always exhibit high genetic advance (Johanson et al., 1955).
+However, it is not necessary that a character showing high heritability will always exhibit high genetic advance (Johnson et al., 1955).